Pranav63/SameOldChatBot/README.md

-﻿# Build your first Chatbot for getting IPL updates using the Rasa Stack
+﻿# Build your Chatbot to get your favourite cricket match scores.

-This is the **Practice Version** which means that you will find much of the code is missing and you will have to write it yourself.

 ## Setup and installation